Registering Alarms in Sandy Springs

 If you have questions or concerns about alarm registration, you may call the city’s 3rd party alarm administration company, CryWolf, at 1-855-725-7101.

-The majority of false alarms are caused by user error.
-Make sure you and those who will activate the alarm are properly educated on the system’s operation from your alarm company.
+False alarms are caused by faulty equipment, improper installation, incorrect test procedures, or user error.
+To reduce false alarms caused by user error, please ensure you and those who will activate the alarm are properly educated on the system’s operation from your alarm company.
 If you do set your alarm off accidentally, disarm your system as soon as possible and give your alarm monitoring station the necessary password and ID number to have the 9-1-1 call canceled.

 Alarm Response and False Alarm Fines

 Public safety personnel will always respond to panic, duress, hold-up, fire, and medical alarms as well as to 911 calls from a person at the alarm site.
 Burglar alarm activations when no one is home or at a business must be verified to be an indication of actual criminal activity to be eligible for police response.
 It is the alarm company’s responsibility to verify the validity of a burglar alarm.
 Burglar alarm activations may be verified by audio, video, or private guard response.
-Under the current Alarm Ordinance, alarm companies are fined when they request public safety response to an alarm activation that turns out to be false.
+Under the current Alarm Ordinance, alarm companies are fined when they request public safety response to an alarm activation that turns out to be false and the cause of the false alarm is not user error.
 The alarm company may or may not pass false alarm fines on to its customers.
 Please check with your alarm company and understand what their policy is on burglar alarm verification and false alarm fines.

 Filing an Appeal